 Fern Hill is located in Section 27 of Rose Township in Carroll County and lies within the 14-digit HUC unit #05040001080050.
 Fern Hill site FRN01, discharges into Huff Run at river mile 4.9.
 Fern Hill HR-42 consists of a few acid pits and a large AMD plume that sits directly beside Huff Run and discharges AMD directly into Huff Run.
 The treatment approach was to reclaim three acidic ponds that were situated up-dip from the AMD plume on the site through basic surface reclamation and open limestone channels.
-The design was completed inhouse by ODNR-DMRM.
+The design was completed in-house by ODNR-DMRM.
 The treatment consisted of 6.0 acres of surface reclamation and 500 linear feet of limestone channels.
 The goal of the design was to reduce flow of the underground mine seep and reduce acidity and metal loadings to Huff Run.
 Construction was complete October 2008 by Malcuit for a cost of \$106,573.75.
 The funding sources for this project were ODNR/DMRM for the design and OSM Clean Streams and ODNR-DMRM for construction.

-Water quality data was collected at the project discharge as well as multiple stations pre construction.
-The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge.
+Water quality data was collected at the project discharge as well as multiple stations pre and post construction.
+The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge as a result of the AMD reclamation project.

 Fern Hill HR-42 Project pre-construction monitoring show pH and net acidity upstream, at the project discharge and along the mainstem of Huff Run downstream of the project.
-Pre-construction data show pH in the range of 4.7 to 6.9.
-At the project discharge and downstream.
-Post-construction data will be evaluated in the 2009 annual report.
+Pre-construction data show pH in the range of 4.7 to 6.9, at the project discharge and downstream.
+Post-construction data show pH in the range of 5.6 to 7.0.
+Acidity concentrations decreased by 46% at the project discharge site FRN01.
+This project needs post construction discharge measurements at site FRN01 to show acid and metal load reductions.